 - 6.44-in Full HD+ (2,400 x 1,080), 20:9

 - 90Hz refresh rate

 The Nord looks and feels very much like its competitors.
 It’s a Gorilla Glass 5 sandwich with shiny plastic rails.
 The bezels are thin with a double punch hole in the top left corner of the display.
-There’s a volume rocker on the left edge, and a power button and ringer switch on the right.
+There’s a volume rocker on the left edge, and a power button and alert slider on the right.
 Microphones are on the top and bottom of the chassis, and the bottom is where you’ll also find the speaker, USB 2.0 Type-C port, and a dual-SIM card tray.
 On the rear is the typical pill-shaped, multi-camera module in the top left.

-In the hand, the OnePlus Nord feels solidly made.
+In hand, the OnePlus Nord feels solidly made.
 There aren’t any creeks or rattles when applying pressure to the device, and the plastic rails feel strangely metallic.
 The buttons and mute toggle feel tight and tactile.
-The feedback is surprisingly crisp for a mid-range smartphone – it might sound a bit crazy, but feedback is very important; it adds a sense of quality to a device and can be hard to get right.
+The feedback is surprisingly crisp for a mid-range smartphone — it might sound a bit crazy, but feedback is very important; it adds a sense of quality to a device and can be hard to get right.
 There’s no official IP rating, so don’t expect the Nord to survive a dunk in the pool.

-Continue reading: The best cheap smartphones of 2020
+Continue reading: The best cheap smartphones